shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 We'll be validating the route from 110 John Sim's Drive to Kipling Street Play Area.
 I chose this particular example because of the monotonicity in gradient for the to and from journeys.
 Going to the park is consistently downhill and coming back is consistently uphill.
 None of the classic Wellington roller-coaster routes here!

-The route used to calculate the accessibility in Pandana can be visualised by extracting the nearest graph nodes to the origin and destination and using the Networkx get_shortest_path method.
+The route used to calculate the accessibility in _pandana_ can be visualised by extracting the nearest graph nodes to the origin and destination and using the Networkx get_shortest_path method.

 With a little additional poking about the graph edges, we can extract the summary, in distance and time, for this route.
 The code for this is available in the Jupyter Notebook.